robinwesterik/NodeJS-MQTT-Robot-Car/README.md

 # NodeJS-MQTT-Robot-Car
- Web interface to control a robot car on the same MQTT topic
+This NodeJS web interface allows one to control a robot car using MQTT messages.
+It is supposed to be used in conjunction with [ESP32-MQTT-Client-Robot-Car](https://github.com/robinwesterik/ESP32-MQTT-Robot-Car)